 Andesite is a common volcanic rock which is intermediate in composition between mafic and felsic rocks.
 White mineral is plagioclase.
 The width of the sample from Santorini is 7 cm.

-Marble is a former limestone.
+Marble is a metamorphosed limestone.
 It is composed of calcite.
 The outcrop is located in Karelia, Russia.

 A hand sample of schist from Spain.
 Width of sample 9 cm.